Existence and finite speed of propagation of solutions for a multi-dimensional fractional thin-film equation: Introduction

 They also constructed explicit compactly supported and non-negative self-similar solutions that match the classical Barenblatt profile for the porous medium equation when $s=0$ (see \cite{MR0046217}) and the Barenblatt-type profile obtained for zero contact-angle solutions of the TFE in \cite{MR1148286} (for $d=1$) and in \cite{MR1479525} (for $d \geqslant 1$).

 These self-similar solutions are then shown to be related to the long-time dynamics under some extra integrability assumption.
 The self-similar solutions are constructed among the ones with connected positivity set.
 Moreover, they are unique in this class.
-The uniqueness of the self-similar solutions {\itshape without } assuming that their positivity set is connected has been recently discussed in \cite{De-Va23}.
+The uniqueness of the self-similar solutions {\itshape without} assuming that their positivity set is connected has been recently discussed in \cite{De-Va23}.
 This uniqueness result is indeed a consequence of the fact, proved in \cite{De-Va23}, that some nonlocal seminorms are strictly decreasing under the continuous Steiner rearrangement.
 For our equation (we recall, equation \cref{eq:ft} in $\R^d$ with $n=1$) the nonlocal seminar involved is the $H^s(\R^d)$-seminorm, $s\in (0,1)$.
 The reason why the $H^s$-seminorm has such a prominent role is that equation \cref{eq:ft} in $\R^d$ with $n=1$ is indeed the Wasserstein gradient flow of the $H^s$-seminorm, as recently proved in \cite{Lisini24}.
+For \cref{eq:ft}, with $n \geqslant 1$ and $d=1$, self-similar solutions were constructed in \cite{MR3406645}.